PaulKinlan/paul.kinlan.me/content/en/2021-06-13-bcd-a-hidden-web-compat-gem.markdown

 ---

-Vinyl, if you are reading this, thank you for all the amazing work you have been doing.
+Vinyl.
+If you are reading this, thank you for all the amazing work you have been doing.